ZDOSt/Game-Master/README.md

 2. Mechanics: A... very simplistic, yet highly condensed d20 ruleset.
 This is narrative-focused: There are no experience points, no HP, no skill points.
 There are four stats (for the sake of deciding outcomes), a single dice roll (d20), and some difficulty classes for environmental challenges.
 The goal was simple: To add a degree of unpredictability to roleplay.
 3. Random Event Engine: Simply put... this will roll some dice in the background to decide whether a curveball will come your way.
 Most of the time it will do nothing (low chance), and narration will continue normally.
 4. Character Creation: A crude character creator compatible with all of the above.
 This will roll some stats for you, and generate a completely random character.
 Crude is an understatement.
 It works, but I intend to make this better at some point.
 5. Game Start: Simply an instruction for the first initial scene.
 Personally, I like "isekai" or "reincarnation" stories, so this one is based off of that.

+INCLUDED CHARACTER:
+1. Nothing special.
+An empty character with an initial message to get you started creating your character.

 WHAT TO EXPECT:
 1. Fairly good, almost slop-free writing.
 This preset targets not a few phrases, but the behaviors that cause crappy writing in the first place.
 Metaphors, hyperbole, simile, personification, are expressly banned and rarely make their way into a response.
 Blushing, reddening, eye darkening, flickering and...
 BS that you can't really see should happen much less often than usual, if at all.
 Scents/air taste (ozone, anyone?
 Air tastes like what?) must meet very strict guidelines for it to show up at all.
 The ENTIRE premise of this preset is: Show what can be PERCEIVED through the senses.